 Autologous platelet grafting has recently been implemented in the treatment of chronic wounds.
-While it is rich in growth factors, it differs substantially from TIPR or any growth factor therapy.
-The process involves collecting blood from a patient and pheresing it to obtain the Buffy Coat, a platelet and white cell concentrate.
-A semi-solid graft is then constructed by activating the concentrate with a series of reagents.
+It is rich in growth factors however differs substantially from TIPR or any previous growth factor therapy.
+The process involves collecting blood from a patient and pheresing it to obtain a platelet-rich concentrate.
+A semi-solid graft is then constructed by activating the platelet concentrate with a series of reagents.
 This entire process takes about 20 minutes.
 After standard wound preparation, the graft is applied and the wound dressed.
 This dressing is left intact for 5-7 days.
 Depending on wound progression, this process may be repeated at 2 week intervals.
 This process differs from Procuren® in several ways:

-(1) The native growth factors are not separated from the resultant supernatant.
-Not only that, with the autologous platelet graft procedure, a patient benefits from potentially every growth factor made by the body, both unknown and known, in naturally proportionate and balanced higher concentrations.

-(2) The resultant platelet graft is not diluted, thus much more concentrated.
+- (1) The native growth factors are not separated from the resultant supernatant.
+Not only that, with the autologous platelet graft procedure, a patient benefits from every growth factor made by the body, both unknown and known, and in high concentrations. - (2) The resultant platelet graft is not diluted thus much more concentrated.
 It also is not stored, processed, buffered, or frozen.
-Some studies suggest that the biology of the growth factors are altered when frozen and stored for long periods of time as with Procuren[®].

-- (3) The autologous platelet graft is left in place 5 days thereby negating daily dressing changes.
-This decreases cost and risk of infection. - (4) The procedure is performed and directed by the physician at bedside, thus negating costly processing, freezing, storing, and the need for the patient to directly apply a product.
+Some studies suggest that the biology of the growth factors are altered when frozen and stored for long periods of time as with Procuren[®]. - (3) The autologous platelet graft is left in place 5 days thereby negating daily dressing changes.
+This decreases cost. - (4) The procedure is performed and directed by the physician at bedside, thus negating costly processing, freezing, storing, and the need for the patient to directly apply a product.
 This eliminates the potential for patient to patient cross contamination and the need for expensive viral screenings.

-The current Autologous platelet graft process described compares extremely favorably to Regranex® (becaplermin gel).
+The current process described compares extremely favorable to Regranex[®] (becaplermin gel).
 Becaplermin gel is a DNA sequenced gel that contains $\beta\beta$ chains of PDGF.
 Studies have demonstrated that most of the PDGF (75% of it) isolated from human platelets and in wound fluid exists as an $\alpha\alpha$ homodimer molecule29.
-Further study has demonstrated that wounds increase the synthesis of the $\alpha\alpha$ homodimer molecule when they are treated with becaplermin gel30 in both chronic and acute wounds; however, PDGF- $\alpha\alpha$ production in chronic wounds was substantially delayed.
+Further study has demonstrated that wounds increase the synthesis of the $\alpha\alpha$ homodimer molecule when they are treated with becaplermin gel30 in both chronic and acute wounds, however, PDGF- $\alpha\alpha$ production in chronic wounds was substantially delayed.
 In treating wounds using autologous platelet gel, the wound is subjected to high concentrations of the native PDGF- $\alpha\alpha$, other forms of PDGF, and all other known and unknown growth factors in proportionate concentrations.

-Autologous platelet gel, unlike Regranex® or Procuren®, contains the platelet cell membrane (along with other tissue and cellular components from the harvested blood tissues) that is proving to be vitally important in the wound healing process.
-The cell membrane contains cellular receptors that bind cytokines and growth factors that are responsible for additional chemotactic activity as well as participating in the coagulum matrix.
+Autologous platelet gel, unlike Regranex® or Procuren®, contains the platelet cell membrane which is proving to be vitally important in the wound healing process.
+The cell membrane contains cellular receptors that bind cytokines and growth factors which are responsible for additional chemotactic activity as well as participating in the coagulum matrix.

-Our experience with autologous platelet grafting has been extremely positive.
+Our early experience with autologous platelet grafting has been extremely positive.
 We have not had complications to date.
 Any treatment that can reduce healing times of diabetic ulcers would greatly benefit the patient.
-We believe the potential savings to the health care system and the benefit to the patient in reducing risk of amputation, time to heal, and adverse quality of life issues will be enormous.
-Our continuing data reflects average healing time to closure is 5 to 8 weeks irrespective of wound size.
+The potential savings to the health care system and the benefit to the patient in reducing risk of amputation would be enormous.
+Our early data shows average healing time to closure is 4 to 6 weeks irrespective of wound size.
 We have had ulcers fully close (100% epithelialization) in as little as 7 days.
+Obviously further study is needed involving randomized patients, a larger sample size, and blinded investigators.
+Should additional studies continue to repeat our early data, the benefits will be immeasurable.